Logiqx/ukwa-slalom/README.md

     * This step is only required at the start of the season
     * There is one Sailwave file for each fleet
 * Updating Rankings
-    * Merging event results into the series rankings, whether they be actual results or attendance points
+    * Merging event results into the series rankings; actual results or attendance points
-    * Updating the historical non-attendance for new competitors; i.e. ABS 2.0
+    * Updating the historical non-attendance of new competitors; i.e. ABS 2.0
     * Updating the average points of existing competitors; i.e. AVG N.N
     * Generating rankings for each fleet
     * Performing sanity checks for each fleet